aredn/documentation/arednGettingStarted/node_admin.rst

 Local Message URL
   This field allows you to enter the URL for a local message source.
 If you configure a local message server, then your nodes without Internet access can also receive alert messages pertinent to your local mesh.
 Enter the URL without a trailing backslash.

   A local message server can be configured on a mesh-connected web server which allows nodes to query the URL you entered.
-There is also a separate package called *AREDN Alert Message Manager* which allows the local message repository to be hosted on a node itself, rather than requiring a separate LAN-conneted web server.
-You can find out more about this application by looking for *AREDN Alert Message Manager* in the **Applications and Services Guide** under the *Other Services* section.
+There is also a separate package called *AREDN Alert Message Manager* which allows the local message repository to be hosted on the node itself, rather than requiring a separate LAN-conneted web server.
+You can find out more about this application by reading *AREDN Alert Message Manager* in the **Applications and Services Guide** under the *Other Services* section.

 Message Groups
   In addition to local messages addressed by node name, it is possible to subscribe to group messages.
-Multiple group names can be added to this field as a comma separated list.
+Multiple group names can be added to this field as a comma delimited list.
 Group messages are retrieved from the web server specified in the *Local Message URL* field.
 The following are example grouping ideas:

   - Geographic regions (State, county, ARRL section, neighborhood)
   - Connection types (backbone, leaf nodes, tunnels)